 Teague: You’ve worked on dozens of aviation and aerospace projects, ranging from aircraft interiors for Boeing, to the inside of space capsules, and everything in between.
 But SKIA was this team’s inaugural drone project.
 What was the biggest challenge you faced during the design and build process?

 Jesse Peck: The biggest challenge was making the decision to redesign the entire vehicle, rather than addressing each need piecemeal.
 It was clear that this was the right approach from a design perspective, but doing so meant taking on a much larger scope of work.
 More than that though, it meant that we would then own the vehicle.
 We would not be able to separate ourselves from any performance or safety issues that arose during flight tests.
 This felt like a huge risk, but the passion and strength of our team made me feel confident that we could deliver.

 In what ways was the team able to push the boundaries on designing and building this drone?

 Erik Nilsen: The material stipulations from Tunnel Radio, which required a vehicle made from aluminum instead of splinter-able carbon fiber, was a prerequisite that set us up to push the boundaries.
 With that challenge, we were able to create a unique, industrial-grade drone unlike anything the market has seen before.

-In regards to timing, the toughest thing with a fast iteration build like the one we went through with SKIA is trying to meet all of your targets, both from technical and UI perspective, at the same time.
-We needed to make sure we were giving and getting ample, clear, and candid feedback not only from one another, but from the client.
+In regards to timing, the toughest thing with a fast iteration build like the one we went through with SKIA is trying to meet all of your targets, both from a technical and UI a perspective, at the same time.
+We needed to make sure we were giving and getting ample, clear, and candid feedback not only from one another but from the client.

 What are you most proud of about the final SKIA prototype?